Heir Hunters – Too Good To Be True?

 Accreditations can also help indicate if a firm follows industry and/or best practice recommendations, and therefore more likely to be putting clients at the heart of what they do.

 Both firm and individual accreditations should come from professional bodies, with recognised staff qualifications via exam boards such as CILEx.
-Look also for membership of industry organisations such as the Association of Probate Researchers and the Society of Genealogists.
+Look for firms that are independently regulated by the Institute of Paralegals.

 On a more general business basis, is the firm fully compliant with the EU General Data Protection Regulation and also ISO900 registered?
 Or even a member of the Good Business Charter, an accreditation scheme that promotes good business practice?
 These are all pointers to a genuine firm.